flare-foundation/docs/docs/user/governance/voting.md

 An integral part of the [governance process](../../tech/governance.md), voting is the way you influence decisions about how Flare and Songbird operate.

-This process can be performed directly through Flare's smart contracts, but the Flare Foundation has developed a portal that provides more convenient access.

-This guide shows how to use the [Flare Portal](https://portal.flare.network) to cast your vote.
+This process can be performed directly through Flare's smart contracts, but the Flare Foundation has developed the [Flare Portal](https://portal.flare.network) to enable you to conveniently cast your vote.

-!!! info
-    The following information is about voting on the Songbird network.
-Voting on the Flare network is a feature that will be implemented later.
+The following information is about voting on the Flare and Songbird networks.
+Ensure you have selected one of these networks in your wallet.

 ## Governance Process Summary

 This section summarizes the voting process, which is explained in more detail in the [Governance page](../../tech/governance.md).

-For now, all changes to the Songbird network are determined by the outcome of votes on [Songbird Testing Proposals](../../tech/governance.md#songbird-test-proposals-stps) (STPs), which are published by the Flare Foundation.
+All changes to the Flare and Songbird networks are determined by the outcomes of votes on [Flare Improvement Proposals and Songbird Testing Proposals](../../tech/governance.md#flare-improvement-proposals-and-songbird-test-proposals).

+All proposals are published by the Flare Foundation.

-Each account can cast a number of votes equal to the amount of `$WSGB` (wrapped `$SGB`) it holds.
+On each network, each account can cast a number of votes equal to the amount of wrapped tokens it holds.
 Since this amount varies over time, a snapshot of all accounts is taken at a block randomly chosen before voting starts.
 This block is called the [vote power block](../../tech/governance.md#the-vote-count-block).

-There is a **notice period** before snapshots are taken.
+Before snapshots are taken, a **notice period** occurs.
-If you need to wrap tokens before a voting, **wrap them during this period so that they are always included in the snapshot**.
+If you need to wrap tokens before a voting, **wrap them during this notice period so that they are always included in the snapshot**.

 !!! tip
-    It is worth noting that you can use the same `$WSGB` tokens to simultaneously vote on STPs and delegate to [FTSO data providers](glossary.md#data_provider).
+    It is worth noting that you can use the same wrapped tokens to simultaneously vote on proposals and delegate to [FTSO data providers](glossary.md#data_provider).

 ## Requirements

-To vote on any STP, you need an account that contains wrapped Songbird tokens, `$WSGB`.
+To vote on any proposal, you need an account that contains wrapped tokens.
-You can wrap your Songbird tokens (`$SGB`) by using the [Flare Portal](https://portal.flare.network), as shown in the [Getting `$WSGB`](#2-getting-wsgb) section below.
+You can wrap your tokens by using the [Flare Portal](https://portal.flare.network), as shown in the [Getting Wrapped Tokens](#2-getting-wrapped-tokens) section below.

 !!! warning
-    Only `$WSGB` tokens held at the vote power block are considered towards your vote count.
+    Only wrapped tokens held at the vote power block are considered towards your vote count.
     Tokens wrapped or received afterwards will **not** result in additional votes.

     If you need to wrap tokens, always do so during the **notice period**.